 How can I learn more about job opportunities, fellowships, or other non-academic news items directed to ECE students?

 All announcements that we receive regarding job opportunities and fellowships, as well as non-academic news items, will be forwarded to a news group.
 In order to receive these messages, you will need to join the "news_grads @ ece.gatech.edu" mailing list.
-Visit the signup link and enter your email information.
-Please use a Georgia Tech email address so that we can be certain that only current students are joining this list.

 The tuition and fees are posted at Tuition and Fees.